CanonicalLtd/maas-docs/en/manage-pods-webui.md

 ![pod delete][img__pod-delete]

+!!!
+Warning:
-Deleting a pod will also decompose all its machines, thereby also removing all corresponding nodes from MAAS.
+    Deleting a pod will also delete all its machines and remove them from MAAS.

 <!-- LINKS -->